sonia23cld/ScanTools_ProtEvol/README.txt

 Author: Patrick Monnahan (https://github.com/pmonnahan/ScanTools)
 Contact: pmonnahan@gmail.com
-Modified and completed by: Magdalena Bohutínská
+Modified and completed by: Magdalena Bohutínsk, Sonia Celestini
-Contact: holcovam@natur.cuni.cz
+Contact: holcovam@natur.cuni.cz, sonia.celestini@natur.cuni.cz

 Program Description:  ScanTools_ProtEvol is a collection of scripts for window-based genomic analyses and site-based analysis of selection acting on amino acid substitutions and a wrapper that facilitates job submission on a PbS Pro-based computing cluster.
 The program begins with a set of VCF's to be analyzed as well as a population key (example template can be found on github repository) that assigns the individual names in the VCF's to populations.
 For site-based analyses requiring additional annotation of variant effect and amino acid substitution type, the VCF has to be annotated in SnpEff (http://snpeff.sourceforge.net/index.html) prior to the analysis.
 Example annotation script can be found on repository.